elf4j/elf4j-provider/README.md

 **Level**

-The default level of a logger from the static factory method `Logger.instance()` is `INFO`.
-The default global minimum logging output level is `TRACE`; elf4j-engine supports global and package level customizations.
+The default minimum output level is `TRACE` for elf4j-engine, which can be configured on global, package, and individual class level based on the caller classes.
+The default severity level of a logger instance from `Logger.instance()` is `INFO`, which is not configurable.

 **Writer**